koihin/diceandgames/content/post/zverograd-mythos.md

 Mi-Go Assault and Attack Squad gain [Structural Save]({{< ref "/post/dust-unified-saves" >}}).

+## The Avatars
+Unlike the other Blocs, the Avatars are summoned by eldritch (ancient technology) means and the Vehicles restrictions do not apply to them.
+But beware... the dimensional energies are unstable and they might phase out when you least expect or worse...

 ## Mythos Will of Cthulhu Platoon
 *Many are those who seek to join us, they shall go forth and prove their faith by a baptism of fire!*